United States two-dollar bill: 1928–1966

-In 1928, when all U.S. currency was changed to its current size, the $2 bill was issued only as a United States Note.
+In 1928, when all U.S. currency was redesigned and downsized, the $2 bill was issued only as a United States Note.
 The obverse featured a cropped version of Thomas Jefferson's portrait that had been on previous $2 bills.
 The reverse featured Jefferson's home, Monticello.
-As with all United States Notes the treasury seal and serial numbers were red.
+As with all United States Notes, the treasury seal and serial numbers were printed in red ink.
 The Series of 1928 $2 bill featured the treasury seal superimposed by the United States Note obligation to the left and a large gray TWO to the right.

 During the 1950s, production of $2 bills began to decrease.
 The relative scarcity of the notes led some to start saving any they received, with the inevitable result that the bills became less common in circulation.

 In 1953, the $2 bill, along with the $5 United States Note, received minor design changes.
 The treasury seal was made smaller and moved to the right side of the bill; it was superimposed over the gray word TWO.
 The United States Note obligation now became superimposed over a gray numeral 2.
 The reverse remained unchanged.

 The final change to $2 United States Notes came in 1963 (as Series 1963) when the motto IN GOD WE TRUST was added to the reverse over the Monticello.